OG YOLK GenerAsian Next Podcast Welcomes Comedy Icon Margaret Cho in Exclusive Interview

 About OG YOLK GenerAsian Next Podcast

 OG YOLK GenerAsian Next is a multimedia podcast and digital platform dedicated to showcasing the voices of AANHPIs across entertainment, business, lifestyle, and community.
-Through original podcasts, social media content, and video storytelling, OG YOLK uplifts the next generation of AANHPI creators and changemakers.
-Earlier episodes like Author SHANNON LEE, Director JEROME YOO, Playwright DAVID HENRY HWANG and Actor DUSTIN NGUYEN are a few examples of guests who support the mission of OG YOLK.
+Co-hosted by Larry Tazuma and produced by Sommer Nhut Nguyen, the show uplifts the next generation of AANHPI creators and changemakers through original podcasts, social media content, and video storytelling.
+Earlier episodes featuring author Shannon Lee, director Jerome Yoo, playwright David Henry Hwang, and actor Dustin Nguyen exemplify the podcast’s commitment to amplifying voices that support the mission of OG YOLK.

 About YOLK Magazine

 Originally founded in the 1990s, YOLK Magazine emerged as one of the first national publications dedicated to capturing the Asian American experience through a bold and authentic lens.
 Celebrated for its unapologetic voice and cultural relevance, YOLK became a defining platform for Asian American identity, arts, and activism during a time when mainstream representation was limited.
+“YOLK, above all else, stands for the belief that ‘Yellow is Beautiful,’” said Larry Tazuma, Managing Editor for YOLK Magazine.
 Today, reimagined for a new generation, YOLK continues its legacy as a pioneering media brand spotlighting AANHPIs in entertainment, pop culture, lifestyle, business, and community.

 Sommer Nguyen